-If cryptographic equipment or software implements unapproved algorithms, it is possible that these algorithms could be used without a user's knowledge.
+If cryptographic equipment or software implements unapproved cryptographic algorithms, it is possible that these cryptographic algorithms could be used without a user's knowledge.
 In combination with an assumed level of security confidence, this can represent a security risk.
-As such, an organisation can ensure that only AACAs or high assurance cryptographic algorithms can be used by disabling all unapproved algorithms (preferred) or by advising users not to use the unapproved algorithms via usage policies.
+As such, an organisation can ensure that only AACAs or high assurance cryptographic algorithms can be used by disabling all unapproved cryptographic algorithms (preferred) or by advising users not to use the unapproved cryptographic algorithms via usage policies.

-Control: ISM-0471; Revision: 7; Updated: Dec-21; Applicability: All; Essential Eight: N/A Only AACAs or high assurance cryptographic algorithms are used by cryptographic equipment and software.
+Control: ISM-0471; Revision: 7; Updated: Dec-21; Applicability: NC, OS, P, S, TS; Essential Eight: N/A Only AACAs or high assurance cryptographic algorithms are used by cryptographic equipment and software.

-Asymmetric/public key algorithms
+Asymmetric cryptographic algorithms

-DH is vulnerable to different types of attacks than ECDH while offering more effective security per bit increase.
-This leads to smaller data requirements which in turn means that the elliptic curve variant has become a de facto global standard.
+ECDH is vulnerable to different types of attacks than DH.
+Consequently, ECDH offers more effective security per bit increase in key size than DH.
+This leads to smaller data requirements, which in turn means that the elliptic curve variants have become de facto global standards.
 For reduced data cost, and to promote interoperability, ECDH should be used in preference to DH where possible.

-Control: ISM-0994; Revision: 7; Updated: Mar-24; Applicability: All; Essential Eight: N/A ECDH is used in preference to DH.
+Control: ISM-0994; Revision: 7; Updated: Mar-24; Applicability: NC, OS, P, S, TS; Essential Eight: N/A ECDH is used in preference to DH.